anchampion/Ne_estimation_EcM_fungi/README.md

 Before accounting for the impact of clonality, we must check 2 things :

-- are they missing data in the dataset ?
+- are there missing data in the dataset ?
-- is the population homogenous or structured ?
+- is the population homogeneous or structured ?

 The original dataset :